Marathon Training Diet: What To Eat While Training For A Marathon

 Components of a Healthy Marathon Training Diet

-Because carbohydrates are the primary fuel burned during higher-intensity physical activity, carbohydrate needs for marathoners are higher than for non-athletes and low-mileage runners.
-Protein needs can also be higher, as protein helps build and repair muscle tissue and enzymes.
+Because carbohydrates are the primary fuel burned during higher-intensity physical activity training sessions, marathoners’ carbohydrate intake needs are higher than those of non-athletes and low-mileage runners.

 Marathon Training Diet